Margareth Menezes

 Margareth Menezes da Purificação (born 13 October 1962) is a Brazilian singer and politician from Salvador, Bahia.

 Her style is considered axé but her music also steers into samba and MPB territory, at times drawing on African rhythms and reggae.

-Menezes is best known in Brazil for her song "Me Abraça e Me Beija", a major hit in 1990.
+Menezes is best known in Brazil for the debut single "Faraó (Divindade do Egito)" 1988 of Olodum and for "Me Abraça e Me Beija", a major hit in 1990.
 She also scored another hit with "Dandalunda", a song which became the unofficial anthem of the 2003 Salvador carnival.

-Menezes has achieved superstardom in her native Bahia but only moderate success in wider Brazil.
-She is famed for her energetic live performances and regularly tours and performs at carnival celebrations.
+Menezes achieved superstardom in her native Bahia, but only moderate success in the rest of Brazil.
+She is famed for energetic live performances and regularly tours and performs at carnival celebrations.

 In 1990, one of Menezes's tracks "Elegibô (Uma Historia De Ifa)" was used in the Mickey Rourke film Wild Orchid.
 This prompted Island Records in the US to release a compilation album of some of her older material from Brazil on their subsidiary label, Mango.
 The album, simply titled Elegibô, was an instant hit, reaching # 1 on the Billboard World Music chart at a time when David Byrne was championing Brazilian music in the US.
 The title track itself became a regular staple at clubs playing so-called world music throughout the US and Europe.
 The album also received a full release in the UK, Germany and France.
 A single, "Tenda do Amor", was also released from the album in some European territories.
 Menezes toured internationally on the back of this album, generating a lot of press in the process.
 A second US-released follow-up album Kindala, released late 1991, but repackaged in some territories from the Brazilian version of the same name, also achieved some success.
 This release also gave Menezes a minor hit album in France too.